immuni-app/immuni-documentation/Technology Description.md

 - **[NumberPicker](https://github.com/ShawnLin013/NumberPicker).** An Android library that provides a simple and customisable number picker, NumberPicker is released as an open-source project under the MIT licence.
 - **[OkHttp](https://github.com/square/okhttp/).** An efficient, low-level HTTP(S) client for Java and Kotlin, OkHttp offers a robust foundation to high-level HTTP(S) clients like Retrofit.
 It is developed and maintained by Square Inc. and released as an open-source project under the Apache 2.0 licence.
 - **[Retrofit](https://github.com/square/retrofit).** A high-level, type-safe HTTP(S) client for Android and Java, Retrofit is developed and maintained by Square Inc. and released as an open-source project under the Apache 2.0 licence.
-- **[SQLCipher](https://github.com/sqlcipher/android-database-sqlcipher).** An Android SQLite API, SQLCipher allows the storage of encrypted data.
-The SQLCipher code itself is licensed under a BSD-style licence by Zetetic LLC.

 #### Android App security

 Security is one of the most critical topics when it comes to Immuni.
 What follows is a discussion of some of the measures taken to protect user data, both while stored on the Android Mobile Client and when sent to any of the Backend Services.

-The Android App stores data inside a SQLite local database.
-The SQLCipher library is used to encrypt the database using AES256.
+The Android App stores data inside [SharedPreferences](https://developer.android.com/training/data-storage/shared-preferences) and provides a layer that encrypts this information using AES256.
 The encryption key is generated on the Android Mobile Client and stored in its [keystore](https://developer.android.com/training/articles/keystore).

-Some data are also stored on the Android Mobile Client’s [SharedPreferences](https://developer.android.com/training/data-storage/shared-preferences).
-The Android Mobile Client provides a layer that encrypts this information using AES256.
-Like the database content, the encryption key is generated on the Android Mobile Client and stored in its keystore.

 To generate the encryption keys on the Android Mobile Client, we use [Jetpack](https://developer.android.com/topic/security/data).